The Edit by Chase Travel℠ is suddenly interesting…

 Prices shown above were the total for two days, after taxes.
 In most cases, prices at The Edit and FHR were extremely close.
 One major exception was with The Beekman in New York where FHR was $152 less.

-As expected, I found that it usually costs more to book through The Edit (or FHR) than booking direct.
+As expected, I found that it usually costs more to book through The Edit (or FHR) than to book direct.
 That said, the premium was usually small: between 2% and 8%.
 And, in two cases I found that it was cheaper to book through The Edit.
 One was 3% cheaper and the other was 9% cheaper.
 I expected The Edit to be significantly more expensive so I was pleasantly surprised by these results.

 Point Comparison